-¬, turn the Mode Dial, or open the card slot/battery compartment cover. - When saving RAW images to a smartphone, they are saved as JPEG images. - While connected, the camera's auto power off does not function. - While connected, disabling the smartphone's power saving function is recommended. - The camera's <(q)> lamp will blink rapidly when images stored in the camera are being saved to a smartphone.
+- When saving RAW images to a smartphone, they are saved as JPEG images. - While connected, the camera's auto power off does not function. - While connected, disabling the smartphone's power saving function is recommended.

 Reconnecting

 The camera can reconnect to a smartphone for which connection settings have been registered.